subwaymatch/aws-sls-s3-trigger-test/README.md

 LambdaGrader runs dockerized functions to support Python packages that exceed Lambda's file size limit of 50 MB.

 Docker is required to build the container while deploying the app.
 Ensure Docker is running locally.

+### Lambda filesystem

+The dockerized grading function will write temporary files to the filesystem.
+Writing to arbitrary paths will fail as Lambda only allows writes to the `/tmp` directory.

+### Lambda limits

+- Memory allocated to a lambda function cannot exceed 10,240 MB.
+- A lambda function cannot run for longer than 15 minutes (900 seconds).
+- Lambda includes a 512 MB temporary file system moutned to `/tmp`.